jincyjos22/ABC-Company-Employee-Analysis/README.md

 📊 ABC Company Employee Data Analysis
-📌 Overview
+📌 Project Overview

-This project performs data analysis on the ABC Company Employee Dataset using Python.
+This project performs an in-depth exploratory data analysis (EDA) of the ABC Company Employee Dataset using Python.

-The goal is to explore employee distribution, salary expenditure, age demographics, and the relationship between age and salary through statistical analysis and visualizations.
+The objective of this analysis is to examine workforce distribution, salary allocation patterns, age demographics, and the relationship between age and salary.
+By applying statistical techniques and visualizations, the project transforms raw employee data into meaningful business insights.

+The analysis helps answer key questions such as:

+How are employees distributed across teams and positions?

+What is the predominant age group in the organization?

+Which team and position incur the highest salary expenditure?

+Is there a relationship between employee age and salary?

+The findings are supported by clear graphical representations to improve interpretability and decision-making.

-🛠 Tech Stack
+🛠 Technologies Used

 Python

-Pandas
+Pandas – Data manipulation and analysis

-NumPy
+NumPy – Numerical operations

-Matplotlib
+Matplotlib – Data visualization

-Excel Dataset (.xlsx)
+Excel (.xlsx) – Dataset format

-📂 Dataset
+📂 Dataset Information

-The dataset file used:
+File Used:
 ABC Company.xlsx

-It contains employee information such as:
+The dataset contains structured employee data including:

 Team